Sample-Efficient Optimization over Generative Priors via Coarse Learnability: : An Algorithm with Provable Guarantees

 In this algorithm, we intend the model $\L_{\temp}(s)$ to be an approximation to $p_{\temp}(s) \propto \L(s) \cdot e^{-\temp \cdot d(s)}$, where the temperature parameter $\temp$ will gradually increase from $0$ to $\maxtemp$.
-The main differences between \alift and \topift is that the probability of retaining a sample is adjusted based on the target distribution $p_{\temp}$.
-This adjustment is an interesting application of the Metropolis--Hastings algorithm~\citep{metropolis}, which runs the random walk for $M$ steps until mixing.
-We require \cref{ass:llm-prob} for both $\L$ and the intermediate fine-tuned models $\model_{\temp}$, in particular to enable exact sampling from $p_{\temp}$ given a model for $p_{\prevtemp}$.
+The main difference between \alift and \topift is that the probability of retaining a sample is adjusted based on the target distribution $p_{\temp}$.
+This adjustment is an interesting application of the Metropolis--Hastings algorithm~\citep{metropolis}, which runs the IMH chain for $M$ steps until mixing.
+We require \cref{ass:llm-prob} for both $\L$ and the intermediate learned models $\model_{\temp}$, in particular to enable MCMC sampling from $p_{\temp}$ given a model for $p_{\prevtemp}$.
 As discussed in \cref{sec:analysis}, this prevents errors in model learning from accumulating across iterations.

-Our main theorem in \cref{sec:coarse} shows that \alift provably approximates the distribution $p_T$ in a sample-efficient fashion under a key assumption, which we term coarse learnability (\cref{ass:learn}), on the model output by fine-tuning.
+We detail the necessity of Metropolis--Hastings sampling in \cref{app:metro}.

-\paragraph{Remarks.} In \cref{alg1}, we use a single complexity parameter $m$ to control multiple aspects of the algorithm for simplicity of analysis.
+{\bf Remarks.} In \cref{alg1}, we use a single complexity parameter $m$ to control multiple aspects of the algorithm for simplicity of analysis.
 As stated in \cref{ass:learn}, $m$ primarily serves as a learnability parameter, i.e., the number of samples required.
 We also use $m$ to determine both the number of Metropolis--Hastings iterations (running the step $m$ times) and the length of each iteration ($M = m^2$).
 This ensures that the computational effort per simulated annealing step scales polynomially with the learnability parameter.

-It is important to note the role of $\L_{\tau-}$ in the learning step (\cref{step8}).
-The fine-tuning process is initialized with the parameters of $\L_{\tau-}$ and the objective is to find a new model $\L_{\tau}$ that best fits the provided samples $S_{\tau}$, which are themselves drawn (approximately) from the global target distribution $p_\tau(s) \propto \L(s) e^{-\tau d(s)}$.
-Since these two distributions are close, we use $\L_{\tau-}$ as an efficient starting point to learn $p_\tau(s)$, preventing the need to learn from scratch in each iteration.
+Further, in certain cases like the setting in \cref{app:nonconvex_mbo,sec:empirical_10d}, the dependence of the run-time on $D$ can be removed via a geometric annealing schedule.
+We also note that the model-fitting step is efficient in practice if we use the parameters of $\L_{\tau-}$ as an efficient starting point to learn $\model_\tau$, preventing the need to learn from scratch in each iteration.
+Finally, \cref{alg1} is an instance of Model Reference Adaptive Search (MRAS)~\citep{hu2007model}, which generalizes the cross-entropy method~\citep{rubinstein1999cross}.
+We present this connection in \cref{sec:mras_connection}.